graphile/migrate/README.md

   been created but before the migrations run, useful to set default permissions, install extensions or install external schemas like `graphile-worker` that your migrations may depend on.
 See "Actions" below.
+- `afterAllMigrations` — optional list of actions to execute after all the migrations have ran, useful for performing a tasks like dumping the database or regenerating dependent data (GraphQL schema, type definitions, etc).
+See "Actions" below.

 ```json
 {